Syllabus

 1. Processes and patterns

-• Population genetics: Wright-Fisher population models, coalescence theory;
+• Population genetics: Wright-Fisher population models, Moran model, coalescence theory, genetic drift, gene flow, selection;

-• Phylogenetics: tree structures, speciation, Gene tree versus Species tree
+• Phylogenetics: tree structures, speciation, birth/death models, Gene tree versus Species tree

 • Simulation of data